-Succulent chicken with cremini mushrooms cooked in white wine and a splash of cream.
-I present to you Coq au Chardonnay!
+Succulent chicken with cremini mushrooms braised in white wine and a splash of cream.
+I present to you Coq au Vin Blanc!

-Well…fear not…this recipe is simple and quick.
+Well, this recipe is nothing like that.
+Fear not…it is simple and quick.
 It requires a very few ingredients you most likely have on hand.

 As I mentioned earlier, all you need is a handful of ingredients but how, you might wonder, it can possibly develop such deep and gratifying flavours?